Doctoral programme in Environmental factors and health

 The doctoral programme Environmental Factors and Health (EFH) offers a high quality doctoral education in toxicology and health risk assessment for doctoral students.
 EFH is also a platform for collaboration with other national and international universities and organisations that provide education in toxicology and health risk assessment.

 All doctoral students and post docs are welcome to participate in the courses and activities organised by the Doctoral Programme in Environmental Factors and Health.
-If you would like to receive information on upcoming courses and programme activities, please sign up for the mailing list or by sending an e-mail to the programme administrator Johanna Bergman.
+If you would like to receive information on upcoming courses and programme activities, please send an e-mail to the programme administrator Johanna Bergman.

 The doctoral programme Environmental Factors and Health EFH provides courses in different aspects of toxicology and health risk assessment.
-All EFH courses within the programme with links to the course syllabus and the course evaluation.
+All EFH courses within the programme with links to the course syllabus is found here.

-Application period to courses in the doctoral programme Environmental Factors and Health in autumn 2017 is 13 April - 15 May 2017.
-Application form.
+Application period to courses in the doctoral programme Environmental Factors and Health in fall 2019 is 15 April - 15 May 2019.